Skip to main content

 The Course Types & Components Policy has been updated to create a Clinical course type, refine course type definitions, and incorporate all course types into the existing policy.
 These changes allow departments to better utilize course types appropriate for their courses.

-Updates to the Posthumous Degree and Posthumous Certificate of Achievement
+Updates to the Posthumous Degree & Posthumous Certificate of Achievement

 The Posthumous Degree and Posthumous Certificate of Achievement has been updated to add a Compassionate Certificate of Achievement for students with diagnoses that permanently prevent degree completion.
 This change recognizes students and their families who don’t qualify for a posthumous degree/certificate and are unable to complete their degree program.